formlio/forml/docs/tutorials/titanic/pipeline.rst

 The :class:`OneHotEncoder <sklearn:sklearn.preprocessing.OneHotEncoder>` we used in our :doc:`baseline workflow <exploration>` was applied bluntly to all columns including those non-categorical ones.
-Let's improve it by creating a custom operator with parametrized selection of the encoded columns:
+Let's improve it by creating a custom operator with parameterized selection of the encoded columns:

 .. literalinclude:: ../../../tutorials/titanic/titanic/pipeline/preprocessing.py